 5 Equipment

-Equipment requirements will vary according to the planned canoe / kayak trip (including the route, and its objectives), the environmental conditions, the nature and size of the group and if the trip is in protected or semi-protected waters.
+Equipment requirements will vary according to the planned ride (including the route and its objectives), the environmental conditions, and the nature and size of the group.
 The leader and group should have easy access to emergency and contingency equipment.